 Opinion.
 By Hannemor Keidel, TUM Officer for Scientific Alliances with France, and Christian Roux, Executive Vice President for Research and Innovation at IMT.
 This article is the long version of the editorial published by Innovation Review.

-The Franco-German Academy for the Industry of the Future was founded a little over two years ago and the first actions it has supported are now taking shape.
+The German-French Academy for the Industry of the Future was founded a little over two years ago and the first actions it has supported are now taking shape.
 Research, innovation and training are the three components that guide the work of this transnational institution created by IMT and Technische Universität München (TUM).
 The ambitious strategy behind this emerging project is to support European companies in the major changes driven by the digital transition.

 The explosion of digital technologies offers an advantage for companies’ competitiveness.
 The world’s major economic areas—including Europe—have understood this.
 In supporting the transformation of their industries, they see the opportunity to gain technological leadership and pursue their development, a goal that cannot be reached without the use of disruptive technology and new professional skills.
 In this area, academic institutions are key.
 They offer a decisive contribution in their ability to carry out forward-looking analysis and in the technological and educational innovations they develop.